vaibhavkora/Customer-Churn/README.md

 4. **Model Selection & Training**

    - Used Random Forest, Logistic Regression, and Decision Trees
    - Evaluated models using accuracy, precision, recall, and F1-score

 4. **Model Evaluation**

    - Optimized hyperparameters for best performance
    - Compared different ML models

+# 📌Results & Insights

+- The best model achieved 85% accuracy in predicting loan approvals.

+- The feature importance analysis showed that credit history and applicant income were key predictors.

+# 🔥Future Enhancements

+- Deploy the model using Flask or FastAPI.

+- Improve accuracy with ensemble models.

+- Integrate with real-time data sources.